cobir13/MTG-Walls-AI/readme.txt

         effects if they are ever added.
     - Layers don't exist.
 Effects are applied in timestamp order, with the newer effects applying on top of earlier effects.
+    - KNOWN INFINITE LOOP BUG.
+ContinuousEffects check card characteristics to see if the effect applies to that card.
+If any of those characteristics are being modified by another (or the same) active ContinuousEffect, the program loops until it crashes.
+Can't tell if the effect applies without knowing if the effect applies!

 Notes on actually-correct things: